 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal doors are of a traditional timber framed and panelled type.
-There are some glazed panelled doors.
-Skirtings and door facings are formed in timber.
-The kitchen contains a range of fitted floor units with hardwood surfaces and a stainless steel one and a half bowl sink unit and drainer.
-The stairs is formed in timber with a timber balustrade.
+Internal doors are of a timber frame and panel type.
+There are some glazed panel doors.
+Skirting boards and door fixings are formed in timber.
+There is traditional timber panelling around some windows.
+Both sets of stairs are formed in timber.
+The main stair has a timber balustrade.
+The kitchen contains a range of fitted floor and wall mounted units with a stainless steel sink unit and drainer.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a wood stove fitted in the sitting room.
-There is a blocked off fireplace in the ground floor bedroom.
-Internal decorations Visually inspected.
-Internal walls and ceilings are painted throughout.
-Cellars There are no cellars.
+There are open fireplaces in two of the ground floor public rooms.
+There is a gas fire fitted to the fireplace opening in one of the other public rooms.
+There are a number of blocked off or disused fireplaces.
+There is a woodburning stove in the kitchen.
+Internal decorations Viewalla Succession I Internal decorations Visually inspected.
+Internal walls and ceilings are papered and painted.
+Joinery finishes are painted and varnished.
+Cellars Visually inspected where there was a safe and purpose-built access.
+There are no cellars.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains electricity supply.
-Visible wiring is of PVC coated cabling with 13 amp sockets.
-The consumer unit and electricity meter are located in the hall.
-There are solar photovoltaic panels fitted to the roof pitch.
-The inverter and battery storage for the panels are fitted within the first floor boxroom/ store.
-These produce electricity which can be utilised while the panels are producing or at a later time via the battery system.
-Surplus can be sold back to the grid subject to a feed in tariff.
-Gas Not applicable.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Main supply installed.
+The consumer unit and electricity meter are located in the landing cupboard.
+000 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
-The water is from a private supply.
-There is filtration equipment located in the boiler room cupboard.
-Visible pipework is formed in copper and PVC materials.
-The bathroom contains a low level W.C., wash hand basin and bath with electric shower over.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains gas supply installed.
+T. Control of the con